 Remember to read EVERY night for at least 30 minutes and keep up that 212 spirit!

-8CC: Great start to Topic 8: Linear Functions!
-In this topic, we'll learn how to define linear function rules, find and examine rates of change and initial values, compare two linear functions, and construct a function to model a linear relationship.
+8CC: Our next unit will be Topic 12: Pythagorean Theorem!
+In this topic, we'll learn how to find missing lengths in right triangles and be able to prove if triangles are right triangles or not using the Pythagorean Theorem.
 Please continue to work on Math IXL for at least 10-15 minutes a night.
 Keep those skills sharp! :) I have help sessions every Tuesday and Wednesday morning starting at 7:40 a.m. and by appointment.
 Keep up the great work!

 In writing, the students are continuing to write their sci-fi stories according to Asimov's criteria.
 Both peer and self edits are helping the revising and editing process of this assignment.
 What's going on with grammar?
 We are currently learning about participles and gerunds!
 Ask your child about the Tripple Grammar Slammer each writing class.
 Your child is sure to impress you with what he or she is doing class.